rebelsky/sams-assorted-musings-reflections/index.md

   to describe the relationship between these areas and the pleasure I derive.
 (Or at least I think that's what I'll write about.)

+"Vast swaths of American Popular Culture have passed me by."
+- *Forthcoming*

+> One of my favorite "mom quotes"; one that I now feel that I have to say way too much of the time.